 Going to university in Ireland

-Tuition fees in Ireland can range from anywhere between €9,000–55,000 for international students.
-EU and British citizens will typically pay a bit less, typically in the region of €3,000–30,000 for the student contribution fees.
+Tuition fees in Ireland can range from anywhere between €9,000–€55,000 for international students.
+Undergraduate courses are free for citizens of EEA countries and Switzerland.
 There are a number of concessions and scholarships up for grabs, including a scheme to help residents of Northern Ireland.
 Under the Free Fees Initiative, Ireland’s Higher Education Authority pays tuition fees for eligible students straight to the university.

-- GDP PER CAPITA, PPP
+- GDP PER CAPITA, PPP US$51,925

-- GDP PER CAPITA, PPP
+- GDP PER CAPITA, PPP US$49,041

 Going to university in Finland